Future perfect: Croatian

+The tense is formed from the present perfect form of the auxiliary verb to be (I: budem You: budeš He/She:bude We:budemo You:budete They:budu), and the so-called active verbal adjective.
+Modern grammars seem to agree that the future perfect is mostly formed from imperfective verbs, whereas its use from perfective verbs is replaceable by the present tense.

+In the Kajkavian dialect, future perfect verbal forms are used instead of the nonexistent future tense forms of the standard Croatian language.

 Serbian

 It is usually restricted to conditional clauses.
 It is formed from a conjugated form of auxiliary verb biti ("to be") in the imperfective aspect plus past participle, which can be in any aspect and is conjugated for gender and number.
 Since Serbo-Croatian has a developed aspect system this tense is considered redundant.